ucsb-cs48/w20/_info/syllabus.md

 # Project Points

-Information about project grading will be discussed in a separate document and released by Wednesday January 9.
+Information about project grading will be discussed in a separate document and released during week 2.